 Contextual knowledge is extremely valuable when you’re having an in-person conversation with someone.
-Your tone, delivery, and body language all convey meaning to the person on the other end of the exchange.
+Your tone, delivery, and body language convey meaning to the person on the other end of the exchange.

-Your search bar also needs to be smart enough to show related products that resonate with your customer.
-If someone is searching for a La-Z-Boy office chair in black leather, but you don’t have any in stock, the last thing you want is to display a “no results” page.
+Your search bar must also be smart enough to show related products that resonate with your customer.
+If someone is searching for a La-Z-Boy office chair in black leather, but you don’t have any La-Z-Boys in stock, the last thing you want is to display a “no results” page.
 Instead, your search should surface relevant options in the same color, style, and material.
 Two types of algorithms will help you do this: recall algorithms and ranking algorithms.
 A recall algorithm will let businesses return the proper results, while a ranking algorithm will use customer data to arrange products in an order that entices them to act.

 Save Time and Headaches With Automation

 While semantic understanding plays an important role in site search, businesses often find that they want to make small, manual fixes to the way results are displayed.
-That’s fine at first, but these patchwork fixes can snowball into major obstacles for your team.
-They can become time-consuming to maintain, and as your product catalog grows and buyer behaviors change, the rules you’ve created will only overlap and have contradictions.
+That’s fine, as long as the manual search rules don’t spiral out of control.
+To prevent patchwork fixes from snowballing into major obstacles for your team, you shouldn’t have to optimize for misspellings or alternative spellings.
+Let natural language processing and machine learning do the work here.

-When investing in your site’s search bar, you shouldn’t have to worry about misspellings or alternative spellings.
-If someone is throwing a holiday party and looking up decorative items related to “Hanukkah,” your search bar should be perceptive enough to not over-correct the intended search query to off-kilter terms (like “Hannah”) or miss the mark on other spellings of the word (such as “Chanukah”).
+Why?
+As your product catalog grows and customer behaviors change, the rules you created will overlap and have contradictions.
+So, if a person is throwing a holiday party and looking up decorative items related to “Hanukkah,” your search bar should be perceptive enough to not overcorrect the intended search query to off-kilter terms (like “Hannah”) or miss the mark on other spellings of the word (such as “Chanukah”).
 Synonyms shouldn’t be a roadblock for your customer, either.
 Disconnects between “sneakers” and “tennis shoes” for footwear merchandisers or “baked goods” and “pastries” for food distributors must be eliminated to avoid more confusion and a higher bounce rate.

 Personalization Is What Will Keep Your Customers Coming Back